jkupersmith/resume/RESUME.md

 Organization: Service assurance

 - Developed and maintained customer premise equipment management system used by DOCSIS engineers, field technicians, and customer support staff to maintain high-quality and reliable service.
-- Optimized and scaled the distributed SNMP collection process responsible for scanning ~12M cable modems and cable modem termination systems on a bihourly schedule.
+- Optimized and scaled the distributed SNMP collection process responsible for scanning ~12M cable modems and cable modem termination systems on an hourly schedule.
 Resulted in a 100% improvement in runtime performance and allowed the solution to scale to our largest markets without additional hardware.
 - Conducted code reviews, implemented unit tests, and worked closely with QA and operations teams to ensure application reliability.
 - Worked closely with DOCSIS engineering teams to deliver new features and enhancements in support of new cable modem and set-top box capabilities; i.e. IPv6, DOCSIS 3.1